 One of the largest state parks in the nation is also one of the most diverse.
-And, since it’s mostly within the municipal boundaries of Anchorage, it’s also one of the more accessible ones, especially by Alaska standards.
-This part of the Last Frontier features long coastlines, rugged mountains, numerous clear lakes, very large glaciers, and sweeping ice fields.
-Plant and animal life varies greatly by elevation as well.
+And, since it’s mostly within the municipal boundaries of Anchorage in the heart of the Chugach National Forest, it’s also one of the more accessible parks, especially by Alaska standards.
+This part of the Last Frontier features long coastlines, rugged mountains, numerous clear lakes, enormous glaciers, and sweeping ice fields.
+Plant and animal life vary significantly by elevation as well.

 Governor Keith Miller created Chugach State Park in 1970.
-Hiking, fishing, and a number of other activities are quite popular at this Park.
-The Park is also important for drinking water purposes, so there are recreational opportunities here as well.
+Hiking, fishing, and several other activities are quite popular at this park.
+While you spend time recreating, keep alert for some of Alaska's native creatures.
 Bear sightings are fairly common at this park, so be advised.
-Closer encounters are very rare so for the most part, Chugach State Park is a great family destination for your RV vacation.
+Close encounters are very rare, so for the most part, Chugach State Park is a great family destination for your RV vacation.

 RV Rentals in Chugach State Park